federatedsecure/whitepaper/README.md

 </table>

-### Code availability and licensing
+### 3.1.5.
+Code Availability and Licensing

-The software is available as free and open source at https://github.com/federatedsecure
+The software is available, free, and open source at https://github.com/federatedsecure (accessed on 23 August 2023).

 All public repositories under this GitHub organization come with the MIT license.